Published on 2 July 2018

 - MABEL POTTER DAGGETT ON “THE HEATHEN INVASION”

-- WIKIPEDIA ON THE HINDU PSY CRIME SCANDAL OF 1911
+- WIKIPEDIA ON THE HINDU PSYCHIC CRIME SCANDAL OF 1911

 - An Aside on Black Men and Black Magic: Black Reversal Curse?